Skip to main content

 The withdrawal of the EEOC’s 2021 proposed rules, which would have limited incentives to a “de minimis” value, has further complicated the legal landscape.
 While these rules were never finalized, they do provide some insight into the EEOC’s thinking on the issue.

 The fact that the EEOC considered such a restrictive standard suggests that the agency is concerned about the potential for coercion, even with relatively small incentives.
-This has led some legal experts to advise employers to adopt a conservative approach, limiting any incentives for wellness genetic information to a nominal value.
+This has led some legal experts to advise employers to adopt a conservative approach, limiting any incentives for wellness programs that collect genetic information to a nominal value.

 The ongoing litigation in this area will likely play a key role in shaping the future of GINA and wellness incentives, and employers should continue to monitor legal developments closely.